Adidas Predator: Accelerator

 Two generations of this boot were produced: The '98 version can be distinguished by two red patches on the heel, whereas the '99 version does not have these red patches on the heel.

-Furthermore, the same model was released in the colours of black/blue but without the "Predator" elements.
+Furthermore, the same model was released in the colors of black/blue but without the "Predator" elements.
 This was a slightly cheaper alternative to the Predator Accelerator.
 This version was simply called the Adidas Accelerator.

 Precision

 The Predator Precision introduced replaceable Traxion studs that were fitted by the tightening of a minute screw.
 These studs were available in various lengths that made the boot adjustable to ground conditions as is possible with the classic screw-in soft-ground studs.
 There were, however, some reliability problems, as the studs would come loose quite often, thus needing more constant maintenance than the classic screw-ins.
-In 2001 came a completely revised model which had a similar stripe configuration and colourway but the predator technology was revised and bore more of a resemblance to Predator Accelerators.
+In 2001 came a completely revised model which had a similar stripe configuration and colorway but the predator technology was revised and bore more of a resemblance to Predator Accelerators.

 Controversy arose over the boot's ball-directing striped-line zone in 2002 when Hungarian football gear inventor László Oroszi launched a copyright lawsuit against Adidas.
 Oroszi had registered the patent in Hungary in 1996, explaining that the striped zone at the tip of the shoe permitted footballers to shoot more accurately.
 Oroszi's representative presented the patent to Adidas in 1998, but Adidas declined the offer claiming that it did not fit into their concept for the then new Predator Precision shoes.
 Eventually in 2014, the Hungarian Courts ruled that Adidas had incorporated Oroszi's design into their Predator Precision shoes and that he is entitled to compensation.